makeabilitylab/physcomp/pages/resources/index.md

 ## Books

-I've gone through a large set of electronics and microcontroller books.
+I've gone through many electronics and microcontroller books.
 Here are some of my favorites.
-I've attempted to supply EBook library links whenever possible.
+I've attempted to provide EBook library links whenever possible.

 ### Electronics